 Candidates for the degree of Doctor of Philosophy (PhD) write a thesis on an approved topic, supported by a USSC supervisory academic team.

-This course is for those with a first or second-class honours bachelor’s degree, a research master’s degree, or a master’s degree by coursework with a research component (75% or above).
+This degree is for those with a first or second-class honours bachelor’s degree, a research master’s degree, or a master’s degree by coursework with a research component (75% or above).
 Alternatively, significant experience and high-level qualifications in the field may be accepted.

 Our focus includes American studies, US foreign policy, and US politics, history, media, and culture.
 Our areas of expertise include the overlapping fields of: